albertamcaleavey/movie-buff/README.md

 ## Next Steps
 - add a multi-player option
 - add responsive design
 - refresh the board with new questions when a new game starts
+- add light/ dark mode
+- add applause audio on a win
+- give the player a hint when their answer is incorrect
+- replace the question section with a modal
+- add more styling and a label to the scoreboard